GetStoreConnect/theme1/README.md

 - Replace “cart” with “basket.”
 - Use “donor” instead of “customer.”

-The NFP theme includes a predefined set of translation keys, but you can extend them using our base theme as a reference.
+The Simple Donation theme includes a predefined set of translation keys, but you can extend them using our base theme as a reference.

 [Learn More](https://github.com/GetStoreConnect/base-theme/blob/main/translations/en.default.csv)